developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 -----
 ### Predefined Responses

-Predefined responses appear in a list for easy selection, improving the speed and accuracy of responses when using Enterprise Keyboard. **This feature requires EKB 3.4 or later**.
+Predefined responses appear in a list for easy selection, improving the speed and accuracy of responses when using Enterprise Keyboard.

-##### Example Responses:
+##### This feature requires EKB 3.4 or later.

+**Example Responses**:
 * "I'm in a meeting...please call back later"
 * "Unable to talk now...please send a text"
 * "Application busy...try again later"